thomurie/kbe/README.md

 KBE is built using [React](https://reactjs.org/) a declarative component based library.

 React was used for a number of reasons.
 First in accordance with our goal to be scalable, React is a great library for expanding on existing code because it uses reusable components.
-Reusable components means less code needs to be written and maintained. while still facilitating the ability to scale.
-New features can be created and integrated with ease.
+Reusable components means less code needs to be written and maintained while still facilitating the ability to scale.
+New features can be created and integrated without major modifications to existing code.

 For further information please see [Knobby Bike Exchange (Front-End)](https://github.com/thomurie/kbe_fe).